 The first discovery of petroleum and gas deposits in Belize was made by Belize Natural Energy Ltd. in 2005 when the first well in Spanish Lookout began producing.
-Belize National Energy (BNE) has seen its production reach 5,000 barrels per day.
+BNE has seen its production reach 5,000 barrels per day.

 BNE began looking for oil in Belize in 2002.
 Spearheaded by two Irish women and a Belizean engineer , the small company found oil after most of the major oil companies had tried and failed over the past 50 years.
 Photo – Belize oil pumping station at Spanish Lookout.

 One of the women, Susan Morrice, is a Denver-based geologist with two decades of experience in Belize.
 CHx Capital, a backer of the discovery play, is headed by Denver oilman and Alex Cranberg.
 Cranberg is known as a savvy investor – and also as Morrice’s husband at the time – they are now divorced.